-According to the 2020 Cost of a Data Breach Report, organizations that focused on deploying Industry 4.0 technologies such as Artificial Intelligence, Analytics, and process-wide standard security automation, could effectively curb data breach costs to 2.45 million to companies that didn’t and babycried $6.03 million on average.
+According to the 2020 Cost of a Data Breach Report, organizations that focused on deploying Industry 4.0 technologies such as Artificial Intelligence, Analytics, and process-wide standard security automation, could effectively curb data breach costs to 2.45 million to companies that didn’t baby cried $6.03 million on average.

 Compromised Corporate Credentials

-Data breach costs $4.77 million per data breach in situations where attackers accessed corporate networks through stolen or compromised credentials.
-Attackers exploited third-party vulnerabilities cost $4.5 million for the 500 global organizations surveyed in this research outreach.
+Data breach cost $4.77 million per data breach when attackers accessed corporate networks through stolen or compromised credentials.
+Attackers who exploited third-party vulnerabilities cost $4.5 million for the 500 global organizations surveyed in this research outreach.

 Morbid Loss for Mega Breaches